GoonerM466/iptvboss-support-agent/data/documents/faq/04_export_m3u_to_laptop.md

 **To generate and access files:**

-1. Set up cloud storage (Dropbox or Google Drive) in IPTVBoss settings
+1. Set up cloud storage (Dropbox or Google Drive) in IPTVBoss settings *Not required for local outputs, but recommended*
-2. Output your layout: **Layout Manager ’ Output Current Layout M3U and EPG**
+2. Output your layout:
+**Layout Manager â†’ Output Current Layout M3U and EPG**
 3. Files automatically upload to your cloud storage
 4. Access via "View Cloud Links" or TinyURL
 5. **Use these URLs in your player apps**